niinavi/Jarjestelmaprojekti/documents/contents.md

 ### User interaction

-Before starting to use Kibana amd to do some log analysis, it is good to understand typical user interaction flow.
+Before starting to do some log analysis, it is good to understand typical user interaction flow in Kibana.

 ![](https://raw.githubusercontent.com/niinavi/Jarjestelmaprojekti/master/documents/pics/user_interaction.png)

-Picture X. Typical user interaction flow
+Picture X. Typical user interaction flow (Shukla & Kumar 2017.
+Chapter Kibana UI).

-Before satrting Kibana there should be data in Elasticsearch and Kibana should be made aware of Elasticsearch indexes.
+When starting to use Kibana there should be data in Elasticsearch and Kibana should be made aware of Elasticsearch indexes.
 So the indexes should be configured.
 User have to also familiarize himself with the data.
 What is data, what data fields there are?
 After understanding data it is easier to start to do visualization.
 Then user can also create dashboards using visualizations he has done before.
 Dashboards create even better understanding of data.
 Process is iterative, data structute is changing, new data is available and new visualizations and dashboras are needed.

 ### Index pattern